 Absorbent wipers are reuseable, absorbent cloths specifically designed for industrial use.
 They’re made from cotton, are highly absorbent, and leave less waste than disposable rags.

 Why Use Industrial Wipers?

 Industrial cleaning wipers take away the dirt leaving the surface clean and the user able to continue with their work.
-By choosing cotton wipers you have a solution that is 50% more absorbent and easy to use.
-When looking at cotton wipers verses blue roll, cotton wipers are dominant due to them being 4x more absorbent and 3x thicker.
+By choosing 100% cotton or cotton blend wipers you have a solution that is 50% more absorbent and easy to use.
+When looking at cotton wipers versus blue roll, cotton wipers are dominant due to them being 4x more absorbent and 3x thicker.

 Watch our video today to find out more about Lindström’s industrial wiper rental service.